From Seattle to Mt. Rainier: Ways to Get There

 Unfortunately, a direct connection to Mt.
 Rainier from Seattle by public bus does not yet exist.
 Enumclaw is the closest city to Mount Rainier that is accessible from Seattle via public transportation.
 It's a 20-mile taxi or rideshare from Enumclaw to the Carbon River entrance of the park and a 30-mile ride to Mowich Lake.

 Visitors reach Enumclaw from Seattle by taking the Sound Transit Express Bus 578 to the Auburn Transit Center.
-From the Transit Center, the DART Route 915 drops visitors off outside Enumclaw High School.
+From the Transit Center, take King County Metro Route 186 to Enumclaw.
 The King County Metro website offers schedules and fares for both routes.

 It's approximately a $50 taxi ride from Enumclaw to the Carbon River entrance of the park.
-Very limited, if not wholly non-existent cell service exists at the Carbon River entrance.
-For those relying on a ride back to Enumclaw, booking a ride back ahead of time is important before losing cell reception.
+Don't count on mobile coverage; it's minimal, if not wholly non-existent at the Carbon River entrance.
+For those relying on a ride back to Enumclaw, booking a return ride ahead of time is essential, especially before losing reception.